Dorothy Arzner

 Dorothy Emma Arzner (January 3, 1897 – October 1, 1979) was an American film director whose career in Hollywood spanned from the silent era of the 1920s into the early 1940s.
-With the exception of longtime silent film director Lois Weber (who directed White Heat in 1934), from 1927 until her retirement from feature directing in 1943, Arzner was the only female director working in Hollywood.
+With the exception of long-time silent film director Lois Weber, who worked from 1927 until her retirement from feature directing in 1943, Arzner was the only female director working in Hollywood.
 She was one of a very few women able to establish a successful and long career in Hollywood as a film director until the 1970s.
 Arzner made a total of twenty films between 1927 and 1943 and launched the careers of a number of Hollywood actresses, including Katharine Hepburn, Rosalind Russell, and Lucille Ball.
 Arzner was the first woman to join the Directors Guild of America and the first woman to direct a sound film.

 Early life

 Arzner was born in San Francisco, California, in 1897 to Jenetter (née Young) and Louis Arzner but grew up in Los Angeles, where her father owned the Hoffman Café, "a famous Hollywood restaurant next to a theatre".
 Her parents' restaurant was the first place Arzner came into contact with Hollywood elite; it was frequented by many silent film stars and directors, including Mary Pickford, Mack Sennett, and Douglas Fairbanks.
 After finishing high school at the Westlake School for Girls in Los Angeles, she enrolled at the University of Southern California, where she spent two years studying medicine with hopes of becoming a doctor.
 During World War I she joined a local Southern California ambulance unit.
 After spending a summer working in the office of a respected surgeon, however, Arzner decided that she did not want a career in medicine.
-"I wanted to be like Jesus," she said. "'Heal the sick and raise the dead,' instantly, without pills, surgery, et cetera."
+"I wanted to be like Jesus," she said. "'Heal the sick and raise the dead,' instantly, without pills, surgery, etcetera."